Shaikh-Aiman/Brute-Force-Attack-using-Flask-HTML-CSS/README.md

 ### Security Considerations:
 This project highlights how easy it can be to break into poorly secured systems.
 Use <ins>stronger passwords, rate limiting, CAPTCHA, and multi-factor authentication (MFA)</ins> to prevent such attacks.

+### License:
+This project is licensed under the MIT License.